craig-jennings/gulp-uglifyjs/README.md

     of absolute paths (which you probably will if it is hosted on a server), set the `basePath` option to be the base of where the content is served.

+  - `inSourceMap`

+    If you're compressing compiled JavaScript and have a source map for it, you can use the inSourceMap argument.
+This can only be used in conjunction with `outSourceMap`.

+  - sourceRoot

+    Sets the root location for where the source files should be found

   - `mangle`

     (default `true`) Set to `false` to skip mangling names